AuDHD · Autism · ADHD · Brain Health · Cluster 3 · Research Poster

 Multi-Strain Probiotic

-Gut dysbiosis is confirmed in ASD with a distinct bacterial signature — reduced Bacteroidetes, Faecalibacterium and Lactobacillus.
-Probiotic interventions show greater improvement in ADHD than ASD in meta-analysis, with 8-week interventions proving most effective.
+Gut dysbiosis confirmed in ASD with a distinct bacterial signature.
+8-week probiotic interventions most effective in meta-analysis.
 Targets gut barrier repair, SCFA production and the neuroinflammation driving brain fog.
-Start at low CFU and build slowly.

 8